How was your journey to motherhood? Was it planned, a surprise, or was it a challenge?

 Do you see or hear your mother in you when you parent?

-What book would you recommend for our readers?
+What book would you recommend to our readers?

 What do your children think your job is?